xgfone/ship/README.md

 	// Rendered is used to render the response to the peer, which has no
 	// the default implementation.
 	Renderer Renderer

+	// Create a new router, which uses echo implementation by default.
+	// But you can appoint yourself customized Router implementation.
+	NewRouter func() Router

 	// Handle the error at last.
 	//